aimagelab/awesome-human-visual-attention/README.md

 This repository contains a curated list of research papers and resources focusing on saliency and scanpath prediction, human attention, human visual search.

 ❗ Latest Update: 22 November 2023.
-Work in progress, new updates coming soon !!! :construction: :construction:
+Work in progress, new updates coming soon !!! :construction: :construction: :github:

 ## 📚 Table of Contents
 - [Human Attention Modelling](#human-attention-modelling)